What we’re about

 Though our focus is primarily social, our monthly meetup will include an education portion with professional speakers (marketers, editors, book designers, other authors with strategy insights, etc.).

-See all- Writers Lunch - Tech and Magic Part 1: The EmpiricalLink visible for attendees
+See all- Writers Lunch: The Amalgam-Tech and Magic (Part III of III)Link visible for attendees

 Anna (she/her) is our world-building goddess.
 Her degrees in both biology and marine biology have given her an extensive understanding of niches, habitats, and circles of life.
 Her background in biology has given her unparalleled skill at helping writers get the details of their complex, immersive alien worlds onto the page, without excessive info dumping.
 Check out her blog post on “incluing” for some tips and tricks!